ir-trevi/TM-simulator/syntax.md

 ```
 It follows this logic: if the machine is in the state `move1` and the head reads the symbol `-`, set the machine state as `move2` and overwrite the symbol with `.`, then move the tape to the right (`>`)

 Since the machine follows a specific order to check the tuples, having two tuples with the same `Current state` and `Current symbol` but different `New state`, `New symbol` or `Movement` will lead to a behaviour based on the position of the tuples in the code.
-This is what's called a non-deterministic scenario because the machine should give the same output no matter what the order of the tuples in the code is.
+This is what's called a non-deterministic scenario because the machine should give the same output no matter what the order of the tuples in the code are.

 On the other hand duplicate tuples are allowed, but it's recommended to just keep a single copy of each tuple in the code even if the result is still deterministic.